-Growing up, I saw nearly nothing about women's football.
-I loved football and wanted to play - but my primary school only offered it to the boys.
-Once the girls were allowed to join in the boy's football after school club, and never again.
-Likewise in senior school, only term in five years when we were allowed to play football, despite teachers (both men and women) who played and managed football.
+Growing up, I saw nearly nothing about women’s football.
+I loved football and wanted to play – but my primary school only offered it to the boys.
+Once the girls were allowed to join in the boy’s football after school club, and never again.
+Likewise in senior school, the only term in five years when we were allowed to play football, despite teachers (both men and women) who played and managed football.

-The development and the promotion of the women's game to me is great.
-It's exactly what I would have loved when I was younger.
-I would have loved to have been able to plan football at school, and only now are we seeing that becoming a reality for a large amount of young girls.
+The development and the promotion of the women’s game to me is great.
+It’s exactly what I would have loved when I was younger.
+I would have loved to have been able to plan football at school, and only now are we seeing that becoming a reality for a large number of young girls.

 However, in my opinion the promotion of the women’s game isn’t good enough.
 It’s subpar and superficial as media companies try to keep up.
 Sometimes lacking proper education about the players and teams.

 It’s great to see newspapers giving women’s football more coverage.
 Especially, to my shock, the Sun, which provides a full page in their goals section every weekend.
 Featuring match reports from the weekend’s action.

 But, many paper’s coverage is badly lacking.
 Either barely covering the sport as a whole or not at all.
 Which is a massive disappointment.

 I love football.
 I’ve always loved football.
 And this includes women’s football as well as men’s.
 Just like it includes under 18 and 23 football.
 It’s all the same game at the end of the same day.

 Proper football fans should be able to support women’s football teams.
 Why shouldn’t you support your club’s women’s team?
 Because they are women?
 Or because fans are so spoiled from Premier League football that not having a £50 million player warming the bench isn’t proper football to them?